CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Protocol-Independent-Multicast-PIM.md

 #### Multicast Receiver

 A dual-attached multicast receiver sends an IGMP join on the attached VLAN.
 The specific interface that is used is determined based on the host.
 The IGMP join is received on one of the MLAG switches, and the IGMP join is added to the IGMP Join table and layer 2 MDB table.
-The layer 2 MDB table, like the unicast MAC address table, is synced via MLAG control messages over the peerlink.
+The layer 2 MDB table, like the unicast MAC address table, is synchronized via MLAG control messages over the peerlink.
 This allows both MLAG switches to program IGMP and MDB table forwarding information.

 Both switches send *,G PIM Join messages towards the RP.
 If the source is already sending, both MLAG switches receive the multicast stream.